antfarmar/Unity-Tanks-Tutorial/README.md

 ### 06. [Firing Shells](http://unity3d.com/learn/tutorials/projects/tanks-tutorial/firing-shells?playlist=20081)
 ***How to fire projectiles, and make a UI & sound effect to accompany the mechanic.***

-* Reappropriate a UI Slider to make an aiming guide.
+* Re-appropriate a UI Slider to make an aiming guide.
 * Shells are unoptimally instantiated and destroyed every fire.
 Object pooling pattern would solve this.

 ===================================================================================================